eXascaleInfolab/bench-vldb20/README.md

 Mourad Khayati, Alberto Lerner, Zakhar Tymchenko and Philippe Cudré-Mauroux:  <a href = "http://www.vldb.org/pvldb/vol13/p768-khayati.pdf">Mind the Gap: An Experimental Evaluation of Imputation of Missing Values Techniques in Time Series </a> in the Proceedings of the VLDB Endowment (**PVLDB 2020**).

+*News*:
-ImputeBench has received the VLDB 2020 Most Reproducible Paper <a href = "https://vldb2020.org/vldb-2020-awards.html"> Award </a>.
+  - ImputeBench has received the VLDB 2020 Most Reproducible Paper <a href = "https://vldb2020.org/vldb-2020-awards.html"> Award </a>.
+  - You can add your own algorithm to the benchmark [here](https://github.com/eXascaleInfolab/bench-vldb20/tree/master/Algorithms).

 <!---